thomasglasser/Tommys-Json-Generator/src/guides/kamikotization.md

 You must add textures for the kamikotization suit.

 The kamikotization textures must be located in the `assets/<namespace>/textures/item/armor/kamikotization` subfolder.
-There are 2 texture variants for the kamikotization suit:
+There are two texture variants for the kamikotization suit:
 - `<id>.png`, the default texture
 - `<id>_glowmask.png`, the glowmask texture